LIHEAP Program

 - The benefit amount will depend on total household income, household size, and if there are any elderly, disabled, or children under age six (6) in the household.

-LIHEAP Application Document Requirements
+LIHEAP Application

 Online Applications are Suspended Until Further Notice